lukemico/tictactoe2018/README.md

-tic-tac-toe - GA Project 0
+tic-tac-toe - Project 0

-First project whilst at General Assembly was to build on online game - tic-tac-toe using in JavaScript.
+An updated version of my first project whilst studying at General Assembly was to build on online game - tic-tac-toe using in JavaScript.

-This version is an update to incorporate further knowledge, to deliver a vanilla JavScript version.
+This version is an update to incorporate further knowledge, to deliver a vanilla JavScript version, not using dependcies such as jQuery.

 Built with
 - JavaScript